1933476828-ship-it/Hybrid-Neural-Decoder-for-Hand-Trajectory-Estimation-/README.md

 - direction-specific displacement regressors,
 - mixture-of-experts decoding,
-- learned temporal fusion schedules,
+- learned fusion schedules,
+- uncertainty-aware target estimation,
 - probabilistic trajectory constraints,
 - Kalman-filter or particle-filter extensions,
-- uncertainty-aware target-direction estimation,
-- real-time integration with prosthetic or robotic control systems.
+- integration with real-time prosthetic or robotic control systems.

 ---

 ## Authors

 - Crist Lian
 - Yange Sun
 - Junmou Tang
 - Shiyue Yang

-All authors contributed to algorithm development, decoder refinement, result analysis, and report writing.

 ---

 ## Disclaimer

 This repository is intended for research and educational purposes.
 It is not a clinically validated medical device or an approved prosthetic-control system.

+The neural data have been generously provided by the laboratory of Prof. Krishna Shenoy at Stanford University.
+The data are to be used exclusively for educational purposes in the BIOE70011 Brain Machine Interfaces 2025--2026 course.

 ---